corcorana/restingIAF/iaf_short.md

 # Introduction
 Alpha is the dominant rhythm in the human EEG, and its importance for cognitive processing has been recognised since Hans Berger's seminal work in the early 20th century [@berger1929; cf. @adrian1934].
-Interindividual differences in the predominant frequency of alpha band oscillations (i.e. individual alpha frequency; IAF) have been linked with variability in cognitive performance since the 1930s [see @vogel1964; for a more recent review, see @klimesch1999].
+Interindividual differences in the predominant frequency of alpha-band oscillations (i.e. individual alpha frequency; IAF) have been linked with variability in cognitive performance since the 1930s [see @vogel1964; for a more recent review, see @klimesch1999].
 More recent research has revealed that IAF predicts performance on a variety of perceptual [e.g., @cecere2015; @samaha2015] and cognitive [e.g., @bornkessel2004; @klimesch2006] tasks.
 Individuals with a low IAF process information more slowly [@klimesch1996b; @surwillo1961; @surwillo1963], and show reduced performance on memory tasks [@klimesch1999] and general intelligence measures [*g*; @grandy2013], in comparison to their high-IAF counterparts.
 IAF is a trait-like characteristic of the human EEG [@grandy2013a], which shows high heritability [@lykken1974; @malone2014; @smit2006] and test-retest reliability [@gasser1985; @kondacs1999; @naepflin2007].